[Our first installment from Michael’s book, 363 Days in Vietnam, appeared in Copper # 84—Ed.]

 This photo of me pointing a gun at the camera has a lot to tell.

-A towel fastened around the waist with flip-flop footwear was NOT in the military dress code UNLESS the G.I. was in a warm combat zone and about to take or had just taken a shower.
+A towel fastened around the waist with some of the most awesome flip flops was NOT in the military dress code UNLESS the G.I. was in a warm combat zone and about to take or had just taken a shower.
 In this case it was the latter.

 In 1968 there were zero women in combat in Vietnam or anywhere in the U.S. Military.
 Wearing only a towel was NOT provocative on a base exclusively staffed by men.
 In my one-year tour of duty I saw exactly 2 American women – they were Red Cross gals and it also involved a shower, but that’s another story for later . . .